stuartjnelson/northern-badger-11ty-blog/articles/2018-my-year-of-freelancing-take-2-digital-nomading-and-accidentally-becoming-a-senior-dev.md

   becoming a senior dev.
 excerpt: >-
   2018 what a year!
-I managed to do a ski season while working remotely doing web development work, spend 3 months travelling around USA &…
+I managed to do a ski season while working remotely doing web development work, spend 3 months travelling around USA and…
 date: '2019-01-02T09:36:00.805Z'
 pubdate: '2/1/2019'
 tags: posts